 - Completion of either the SAT or the ACT.
 Please note that U-M does not accept rush scores.
 We require official test scores, sent to us by the agency; test scores included with a transcript are not sufficient.
-Minimum score requirements are:
+Minimum score recommendations are:

 - ACT of 24 or better

 - The Bachelor of Science in Sound Engineering requires a GPA of 3.5, an SAT math sub score of 630 or better, or an ACT math sub score of 28 or better.

 - If you are a homeschooled or online high school student, you should submit records of your schooling progress, including any transcripts from brick-and-mortar schools or colleges in which you are dual-enrolled, results from the SAT or ACT, and results from at least two (2) SAT II exams or AP exam results or official transcripts for dual enrollment work completed in an accredited college or university.